CatalaLang/french-law/python/README.md

 each step of the computation, as well as the values flowing through it.
 You can directly retrieve a list of log events just after using a Catala-generated function, and display this list as you wish.
-An example of such a display can be showcases by using the following command inside this directory (`french_law/python`):
+An example of such a display can be showcases by using the following command inside this directory (`python`):

 ```
 make show_log